Jia Qinglin: Political career

-Jia Qinglin was born in March 13.
-1940 in rural Jiaohe County (now Botou), Hebei, to an ordinary family of farmers.
+Jia Qinglin was born in 13 March 1940 in rural Jiaohe County (now Botou), Hebei, to an ordinary family of farmers.
 Owing to his academic ability, he was admitted to the Shijiazhuang Industrial Management School and majored in industrial enterprise planning.
 Starting in 1958, he began studying electrical motor and appliance design and manufacturing at the Hebei Institute of Technology (now Hebei University of Technology).
 After graduating in 1962, he was assigned a technician position at the First Machine-Building Ministry and became involved in the Communist Youth League.

 During the Cultural Revolution, Jia joined his educated contemporaries to perform manual labor at the May 7 Cadre School at the First Machine Building Ministry in Fengxin County, Jiangxi Province.
 In 1971, he began work at the Policy Research Office of the First Machine-Building Industry Ministry.
 In 1973, he was promoted to chief of the product management bureau of the First Ministry of Machine-building Industry.
 In 1978, he was named general manager of the China National Machinery and Equipment Import and Export Corporation.
 In 1983, he became director of Taiyuan Heavy Machinery Plant and its party secretary.

 As part of wider national efforts by the Communist Party to make officials across the country more youthful and educated, in 1985, Jia made his foray into regional politics, being admitted to the Fujian provincial party standing committee and serving as deputy party secretary.
 He later also took on the concurrent role as head of party organization in Fujian.
 In 1990, he was promoted to acting governor, confirmed in 1991.
-In 1993, Jia was promoted to Communist Party Secretary of Fujian, the top office in the coastal province.
+In 1993, Jia was promoted to Party Secretary of Fujian, the top office in the coastal province.
+When Jia was the party secretary of Fujian, Xi Jinping, the current General Secretary, was the deputy party secretary of Fujian from 1996.

 Sometime during the 1990s, Jia gained the confidence of then-General Secretary Jiang Zemin, with whom he developed a patron-client relationship.
 Jia was transferred to Beijing in 1996 to serve as mayor, and in 1997 was promoted to the position of party secretary, helping Jiang consolidate the city's political landscape after Chen Xitong was ousted on corruption charges.
 As Beijing party chief, Jia became a member of the Communist Party's ruling Politburo.
 He also came onto the national and international spotlight during the 50th Anniversary celebrations of the People's Republic of China as the event's master of ceremonies, reading prepared lines atop the Tiananmen Gate to millions of onlookers and television audiences.